- Describe the purpose and procedures of a daily health check.

 Though it is helpful for you to be knowledgeable about immunizations, it is your manager's responsibility to get immunization information from families to ensure your program is in compliance with all health-related regulations.
 It is important for teachers and caregivers to be immunized also, so ensure that you follow your program's guidelines in terms of recommended immunizations for staff members.

 It is important to know the children in your class well; be familiar with their preferences, activity levels, and attitudes.
 This will help you recognize when there is a problem.
-Download and print the Looking for Patterns activity.
-Follow the directions and spend some time observing the children in your classroom.
-Share your insights with a trainer, coach, or supervisor.
+In the Looking for Patterns activity, follow the directions and spend some time observing the children in your classroom.
+Share your insights with a trainer, coach, or administrator.

 You will also a find a Daily Health Check poster from the North Carolina Child Care Health and Safety Resource Center.
 Post this resource in your room.
 This poster is also provided below in Spanish.
 Then use the related Daily Health Check Guide to document health checks and concerns.